cozy/create-cozy-app/packages/cozy-scripts/README.md

 ##### - `cozy-scripts test`

-Run all the application tests using internally Jest.
-This command handles all parameters than Jest does, like `--watch` for watch mode or `-u` to update snapshots.
+Run all the application tests using internally [Jest](https://facebook.github.io/jest/).
+This command handles all parameters than Jest does, like `--watch` for the watch mode or `-u` to update snapshots for example.

 ##### - `cozy-scripts watch`